Do1e

 uvx NJUlogin -i # Then scan the code to log in to the campus network

-uvx NJUlogin -i -l pwdLogin # Or log in with username and password
+uvx NJUlogin -i -l pwdLogin # Or log in using your account and password

 uvx NJUlogin -o # Log out

 The server has tmux installed.
-To run code in the background (so it can continue running after exiting the terminal), you only need to use the most basic features.
+To run code in the background (which continues to run after exiting the terminal), you only need to use the most basic functionality.

-Type tmux new in the terminal to create a new terminal, execute long-running commands inside it, then press ctrl+B, followed by D, to exit.
-At this point, the code continues to run in the background.
+Type tmux new in the terminal to open a new terminal, execute long-running commands inside it, then press ctrl+B, followed by D, to exit.
+The code will continue to run in the background.

 Alternatively, use tmux new -s <name> to specify a name for the new terminal, which defaults to a number starting from 0.

-You can use tmux ls to view the names of terminals running in the background.
+You can view the names of terminals running in the background with tmux ls.

-Use tmux attach -t <name> to return to that terminal to check the running status.
+Use tmux attach -t <name> to return to that terminal and check the running status.

-In the tmux terminal, press ctrl+B, then [ to scroll up and down, and press q to exit the scroll mode.
+In the tmux terminal, press ctrl+B, then [ to scroll up and down using the arrow keys, and press q to exit the scrolling mode.

 Data!!!#